IceWarp

-IceWarp, Inc. is a software company located in Prague, Czech Republic.
-It develops IceWarp Mail Server, an email, messaging and collaboration service for small, medium and enterprise level businesses.
-IceWarp has offices in the United States, Germany, Russia, the Czech Republic and India.
-The company has been in business since 1998 and is used by over 50,000 businesses around the world.
-Its product is an alternative to Exchange Server, Office 365 or G Suite.
+IceWarp is a European software company located in Prague, Czech Republic.
+It develops IceWarp Mail Server, an email, messaging and collaboration service for businesses.
+IceWarp has offices in the United States, Germany, India, Dubai, and the Czech Republic.
+The company has been in business since 2001 and is used by over 50,000 businesses around the world.
+Its product is frequently cited as a European alternative to Exchange Server, Office 365 or Google Workspace.

 Awards

-On June 17, 2011, IceWarp was selected as a Red Herring Top 100 North America Technology company and again in 2012.

-IceWarp also won an award for the Red Herring Top 100 Global.
+IceWarp was named a Red Herring Top 100 North America Technology company in both 2011 and 2012, and additionally received the Red Herring Top 100 Global award.

-IceWarp has also won awards from TMCnet for Unified Communications product of the year for 2011 and 2012.

-In 2016, IceWarp has won a 2016 Real Time Web Solutions Excellence Award.

-In 2018 and 2019, IceWarp has been awarded a CIO Choice for Enterprise email.

 Products

-IceWarp Mail Server is a mail server integrating all communication & collaboration features in one unified application.
+IceWarp Mail Server is a mail server integrating all communication and collaboration features in one unified application.
 Available in cloud or for on-premises deployment, IceWarp is a tool to share and exchange all information and ideas online, offline or via mobile devices.
-It runs on Windows as well as on Linux and current version is 11.4.5.
+It runs on Windows as well as on Linux and current version is 14.3.0.
 The product was named Merak Mail Server in the past.

-IceWarp is also sponsoring and developing LibreOffice Online, a web-browser-based office suite.
+IceWarp EPOS is the company's integrated communication and collaboration platform.
+Its components include: